Sitecore/developer-portal/data/markdown/pages/learn/getting-started/marketplace/index.md

 ![Opened Marketplace App from custom fields extension point](https://delivery-sitecore.sitecorecontenthub.cloud/api/public/content/b20cc628bdaf4c3080bd586c98d4ee30?v=947ae0af)

-Adding a custom field requires also adding a field on the type Marketplace Types -> Plugin.
-Readmore: https://doc.sitecore.com/mp/en/developers/marketplace/enable-a-custom-field-in-the-xm-cloud-page-builder.html
+Adding a custom field requires also adding a field to the data template (content model) of type  "Marketplace Types -> Plugin".
+Read more: https://doc.sitecore.com/mp/en/developers/marketplace/enable-a-custom-field-in-the-xm-cloud-page-builder.html

 ### 5. Dashboard Widgets – XMC Dashboard
 Add widgets to the dashboard in XM Cloud, such as Google Analytics or SEO data integrations, turning it into a central hub for insights.
-This extension point is ideal for displaying site-wide performance metrics from a third-party analytics provider.
+This extension point is ideal for displaying site-wide performance metrics e.g. from a third-party analytics provider.
 For example, a chart for visualizing bounce rates, channels, a list of popular pages, and more.

 ![Annimation showing the Dashboard Widget extension point of Sitecore Marketplace](https://delivery-sitecore.sitecorecontenthub.cloud/api/public/content/051af5b4a0b248c9b8c734d4c06e1868?v=9d76cf80)

 ## Marketplace SDK

 ### Client package
-When building a Marketplace app, one of the first things you’ll install is the Marketplace SDK Client Package.
+When building a Marketplace app, one of the first things you’d install (pre-installed in starter kit) is the Marketplace SDK Client package.
 This isn’t just a utility—it’s the backbone of how your app securely communicates with Sitecore.

 #### What it does